 Touchpoint template

 Dive deeper into each of your touchpoints with this template.
-Consider results, determine elements, and plan transitions today to improve experiences.
+Consider the results of the touchpoints, determine which experiencescape elements to incorporate, and plan how they will transition to the next touchpoint in the experience

 Use this template